Subaas10/FASTA-motif-viewer/README.md

 ## Development Note
-The concept and design of this tool were developed by Subaas Sritharan.
+The concept and design of this tool were developed by Sritharan Subaas.
 The implementation was developed with the assistance of Claude (Anthropic) and ChatGPT (OpenAI) based on the author's specifications.